brickpool/logo/doc/PG-Protocol.md

 Command | `03` | Data Response
 Address | `00 ff 1f 02` | 32bit Address
 Data | `43` | Data Byte
->Figure Example _Read Byte_ Response __0BA4__
+>Figure Example _Read Byte_ Response ____0BA6____

 ## Write Block Command `04`

 ### Description
-Writes data contents of bytes into the Memory of the LOGO device.
+Writes data contents of bytes into the Memory of the _LOGO!_ device.

 ### Query
 The command contains the standard fields of command code, address offset and Byte Count.
-The rest of the command specifies the group of bytes to be written into the LOGO device.
+The rest of the command specifies the group of bytes to be written into the _LOGO!_ device.

 Command | Address | Byte Count | Data | Checksum
 --- | --- | --- | --- | ---